quiaro/studio3/ui/README.md

 ### Loading of the App

-To achieve its goals of flexibility and extensibility, CS3UI is an Angular app that combines RequireJS to load scripts on demand, giving it the ability load itself dynamically in run time based on its configuration.
+To achieve its goals of flexibility and extensibility, CSUI is an Angular app that combines RequireJS to load scripts on demand, giving it the ability load itself dynamically in run time based on its configuration.

-When CS3UI starts, it kicks off a bootstrap process responsible for the following:
+When CSUI starts, it kicks off a bootstrap process responsible for the following:

 1) Get the [application configuration](https://github.com/quiaro/studio3/blob/2217857ec16da4c3c69877f50cd4f2b067c2e4ce/ui/server/app/mocks/config/list/app/descriptor.json), which includes the modules that should be loaded into the application.